nus-cs2103-AY2021S1/ip/docs/README.md

     * [Saving data](#saving-data)

 ## Features
+- Words in `<....>` are the user input.
+- Items that have `/` before them are keywords for that command

 ### Listing all tasks : **`list`**
 Shows a list of tasks in the current task list.